stacks-network/docs/src/pages/write-smart-contracts/signing-transactions.md

 ];
 ```

-If you're using Typescript, these Clarity types can be imported as `ContractCallArgumentType` from `@blockstack/connect`.
+If you're using TypeScript, these Clarity types can be imported as `ContractCallArgumentType` from `@blockstack/connect`.

 ## Stacks (STX) Token Transfers